bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

 Tensor tCrC_gate = thr_mma_gate.make_fragment_C(tCgC_gate);
 // and so on
 ```
-As can be seen in the code snippet, there are still some small changes we need to do.
+As can be seen in the code snippet, there are still some small changes we need to make.
 In particular, we need to ensure we adjust some strides before calling the kernel, since our rows are shorter than what a GEMM kernel would expect.
 If we use thread coarsening, we also must be careful in the final `Tile<>` definition to account for the halved `N` dimension.
 Regardless, we find that handling these details outside of the kernel code is significantly easier to follow than directly manipulating Tensor shapes and strides in the kernel.

 ## Closing thoughts